josephlewis/RR_civitates/README.md

 # RR_civitates
 civitates of Roman Britain shapefile

-Based on Millett (1990, Fig. 16) and digitised from image provided by James Gerrard (as shown in Gerrard, 2013)
+After Millett (1990, Fig. 16) and digitised from image provided by James Gerrard (as shown in Gerrard, 2013)

+Outline of Britain using the Roman Era coastline as provided by the Ancient World Mapping center (AWMC). http://awmc.unc.edu/wordpress/map-files/

 Created: 2022-08-21